Catalyst-Swarm/Catalyst-Circle/governance-alive/minimum-viable-product-lists-of-prioritized-problems.md

 ### Causal Conditions

-Option A: Present problem statements in If-Then format
+> Option A: Present problem statements in If-Then format

-IF this condition happens, THEN this outcome will happen
+- IF this condition happens, THEN this outcome will happen

-You may combine multiple conditions or outcomes together using AND/OR logic
+- You may combine multiple conditions or outcomes together using AND/OR logic

-e.g. If condition A happens AND condition B happens, then outcome A AND outcome B will happen  e.g. If condition A OR condition B happens, then outcome A OR outcome B will happen o Option B: As a I want to so that I can .
+e.g. If condition A happens AND condition B happens, then outcome A AND outcome B will happen e.g. If condition A OR condition B happens, then outcome A OR outcome B will happen

+> Option B: As a I want to so that I can .

 ### Aims - Why is solving this problem important to the mission of Project Catalyst?